gohugoio/hugoThemesSiteBuilder/README.md

 * Write a meaningful commit message title (e.g. `Add theme my-blog-theme`).
 * Create a pull request and ensure that the preview looks good.

-> **Note**: If the PR preview does not appear as expected after you have fixed your theme (missing thumbnail image for example), you can trigger a new preview build as follows:
+> **Note**: If the PR preview does not appear as expected after you have fixed your theme (missing thumbnail image for example), you can trigger a new preview build as follows.

-1. Amend the commit on your PR branch
+1. Amend the commit in your PR branch
 ```bash
 git commit --amend --no-edit
 ```

-2. Do a force push:
+2. Do a force push
 ```bash
 git push -f
 ```